- About Us

 Download the application in the language of your choice and submit it by mail or in person.

 Walk into our main office and fill out an application in person!

 In order to be eligible for the lottery for the following school year, our office must receive your application by 5 pm on the lottery deadline.
-As noted above, for the 2014-15 school year applications must be received by our office by Friday, April 4.
+As noted above, for the 2014-15 school year applications must have been received by our office by Friday, April 4.
 Applications received after this will automatically be placed on the waitlist, which can move quickly through the spring and summer.

 Please call the main office at 212-289-3249 if you have any questions.